jeromezero/panic/drafts/02/SCRATCH.md

 ---

 Something is different about Louis.
 None of the treatments work.
 His mother doesn't trust anyone or anything. they never stay in the same place for long.
-Something is *different* about louis.
+Something is *different* about Louis.
 He doesn't respond to treatments the way he should.
 Mother is always on the lookout for new treatments and shit.
 She tries method after method, but nothing works.
 She gets more and more obscure in her search.
 The shit she searches for is more and more outlandish

+## Don Oscuro, the charming Latin Mystic who gathered them all.